interpretml/interpret-text/test/README.md

 <details>
 <summary><strong><em>Unit tests (click to expand)</em></strong></summary>

 Unit tests ensure that each class or function behaves as it should.
-Every time a developer makes a pull request to staging or master branch, a battery of unit tests is executed.
+Every time a developer makes a pull request to main branch, a battery of unit tests is executed.

 **Note that the next instructions execute the tests from the root folder.**